Buying UK Property As An Overseas Investor

 When buying UK residential property and you rent it out your rental income will generally be paid quarterly, but overseas investors will be required to complete a Nrl1 tax form.
 Property investment opportunities offered by One Touch are hands-off, meaning that investors will not have to worry about carrying out maintenance work or advertising for potential tenants.

 We understand that investing in the UK may be especially daunting for those who live overseas.
 Everyone who invests a significant amount of money in property will be thorough in their research, but when one is investing in a place that is perhaps thousands of miles away, and they are unfamiliar with the process and terminology; it can be especially stressful.
 If you are considering UK property investments, contact us today for UK property investment advice and we can share our expert knowledge with you on buying property in the UK as a non-resident.

-If you are an overseas buyer, you may be considering buying UK residential property as a non-resident whilst the value of the pound sterling is down.
-Before you decide to invest, read our guide on what overseas investors need to know about investing in UK property or download our buy to let guide.
+If you are an overseas buyer, you may be considering buying UK residential property as a non-resident whilst the value of the pound is down.
+Discover the best places to buy property in 2021 today.

 Start your property journey...